| Troops

 were aimed at forcing the army to abandon their new

+positions.
 However, during Thursday’s battles, troops repulsed

 three heavy attacks on their Soranpattu defences.
 The